weidai11/cryptopp/Readme.txt

 a link to the manual from http://www.cryptopp.com.
 Also at that site is the Crypto++ FAQ, which you should browse through before attempting to use this library, because it will likely answer many of questions that may come up.
-Finally, the site provide the wiki which has many topics and code examples.
+Finally, the site provides the wiki which has many topics and code examples.

 If you run into any problems, please try the Crypto++ mailing list.